fjarri-attic/oldi-hero-translation/en/000_front-matter.md

 "Are only the gods needed then?
 The Kronids?"

 "Neither are the gods needed.
 Gods too he overcomes.
-Unshackled he holds the sky, because he is the Strength."
+Unshackled he holds the sky, because he is Strength."

 And the Serpent rasped grimly: